Dr Amy De'Ath

 Expertise and Public Engagement

-I have long been an active member of poetry communities in the UK, US and Canada, and my first full-length collection, Force of Nature, is forthcoming with Futurepoem (New York) in 2023.
+I have long been an active member of poetry communities in the UK, US and Canada, and I recently published a new collection, Not a Force of Nature (New York: Futurepoem, 2024).
 My poems have been published in chapbooks and magazines, widely anthologized, and translated into Spanish and Catalan.
 With the Canadian poet laureate Fred Wah, I edited a poetics anthology, Toward.
 Some.
 Air.
-(2015).
+(Banff Centre Press, 2015).

-In recent years I have organised public-facing symposia on topics including social reproduction and poetry’s relation to labour practices, and I have given public talks at universities, women’s centres and arts organisations in the UK, US, Canada and The Netherlands.
+In recent years I have organised public-facing symposia on topics including social reproduction and poetry’s relation to labour practices, and I have given invited public talks at universities, women’s centres and arts organisations in the UK, US, Canada, France and The Netherlands.
+I am on the editorial board of the Bloomsbury Academic Press book series, Critical Theory and the Critique of Society, and I regularly review manuscripts for other journals and presses.